Demanou-Misse/java-level-5-projects/README.md

 # Java + PostgreSQL Projects 💾

 Welcome!
-This repository contains three solid Java projects integrated with PostgreSQL.
+This repository contains two solid Java projects integrated with PostgreSQL.
 They are designed to strengthen my skills in **SQL, JDBC, database modeling, and layered architecture (DAO, Service, Model)**.

 Each project is console-based, well-structured, and ready to be extended or refactored.